antonioanerao/free-iptv-player/README.md

 - Remember to make a new database.sqlite inside storage folder
 - Run "php artisan migrate"
 - Put your m3u file inside storage and name it as iptv.m3u
-- Run php artisan tinker to create your first account
+- Run php artisan serve to run the application
-- Put your account e-mail in IPTV_EMAIL_ADMIN (.env)
+- Login to your account (the same in the .env file)
-- Login and go to admin area
+- Go to admin area (look at the top header)
+- Click Generate Json
+- Click Store Channels (It will take a bit longer)
+- Click get EPG
-- Set your iptv login and iptv password to your account
+- Set some movies, series and live tv IDs to your .env file

-## Customization

-You can customize the index.blade.php with some IDs to slide, top movies and top series.